milliechapman/agroforestry-decisions/README.md

 ## Our mini-project\!

-Quick description of goals
+Agroforestry adoption literature largely focuses on individual decision making,

+Protected areas offer an interesting

+Use the World database of protected areas:

+Global Cropland dataset:

+And forest cover data:

+To understand how tree cover on agricultural lands in close proximity to protected areas varies from the larger lanscape.

 We will conduct a policy analysis on relevant policies within the two nations pulling from existing policy meta-data.
-We aim to categories policies by
-{policy type, geographic region, issued by, date in effect, date out of effect*}
+We aim to categories policies by {policy type, geographic region, issued by, date in effect, date out of effect*} *if applicable
-*if applicable

 Pending data availability, we intend to analyze the policies that promote or hinder agroforestry adoption.

 By synthesizing the measurable outcomes from remote sensing with the presence of written policy, we will be able to show relationships between policy interventions and agroforestry outcomes.

 Our mini-project will set us up to develop our skills and succeed in future analyses involving agroforestry, adoption, natural climate solutions, and policy.

 ## What we have so far: